huggingface/hub-docs/docs/hub/paddlenlp.md

 All models on the Hub come up with the following features:
 1. An automatically generated model card with a brief description and metadata tags that help for discoverability.
-2. An interactive widget you can use to play out with the model directly in the browser
+2. An interactive widget you can use to play out with the model directly in the browser.
-3. An Inference API that allows to make inference requests
+3. An Inference API that allows to make inference requests.

 ## Installation

 To get started, you can follow [PaddlePaddle Quick Start](https://www.paddlepaddle.org.cn/en/install) to intall the PaddlePaddle Framework with your favorite OS, Package Manager and Compute Platform.

-`PaddleNLP` offers a quick one-line install through pip
+`PaddleNLP` offers a quick one-line install through pip:

 ```
 pip install paddlenlp